Selective Transfer with Reinforced Transfer Network for Partial Domain Adaptation: Our Approach

 \subsection{Reinforced Data Selector}

-\textbf{Overview:} We consider the source sample selection process of RTNet as the Markov decision process, which can be addressed by RL.
-The reinforced data selector is an agent that interacts with the environment created by the domain adaptation model.
+We consider the source sample selection process of RTNet as Markov decision process, which can be addressed by RL.
+The RDS is an agent that interacts with the environment created by the DA model.
 The agent takes action to keep or drop a source sample based on the policy function.
-The domain adaptation model evaluates the actions taken by the agent and provides a reward to guide the agent's learning.
-The goal of the agent is to maximize the reward through the actions taken.
-In this work, we regard an epoch as an episode and treat each batch as a step that can take action to improve efficiency.
+The DA model evaluates the actions taken by the agent and provides a reward to guide the learning of agent.